There is no denying it. New Zealand is an expensive country.

 6. Internet: $0

 For the internet dependent, unfortunately, NZ is lightyears behind when it comes to connectivity.
 Internet is notoriously expensive, and unlike vastly connected Singapore, you have to pay for shitty wi-fi at the backpackers.

 My phone, for better or for worse, refused to work in NZ.
 That eliminated my option of purchasing a SIM card with data, and I had to scrimmage for Wi-fi everywhere I went.
 In the bigger cities like Auckland and Wellington, it is easy to find free (but slow) wi-fi in the CBD areas, and McDonalds.
 The famed Te Papa museum has excellent wi-fi, and I found myself spending more time there not just for its outstanding exhibits.

 By looking for free wi-fi, and relying on the wi-fi from my couchsurfing hosts, I spent $0 on connection.

 This pretty much sums up my main spendings in New Zealand.
 Now that I have done it myself, it is definitely possible to embark on a dream trip without breaking my bank account.
 All it takes it a little more planning, and perhaps some self-discipline (you know, to not indulge overly in alcohol and what not).

-I have seen other extreme budget travelers, who managed to travel for much lesser than $3000.
-But, ultimately, rather than the money, it is about what you are comfortable with doing.
+I have seen other budget travelers, who managed to travel for much lesser than $3000.
+Ultimately, rather than the money, it is about what you are comfortable with doing.
 A lot of travel bloggers have mentioned this, and I agree to it wholeheartedly: do not be so obsessed with your spendings, that you neglect to enjoy the holiday you deserved.